 Interviewer: Yeah, absolutely.
 And then on your screening form I believe you also mentioned that they don’t like light touch.

 Interviewee: Yes, oh my goodness.
-So, like it’s what I think as like the feather touch, where you just sort of brush lightly against someone, she hates that so much, in almost any kind of form.
+So, like it’s like what I think as like the feather touch, where you just sort of brush lightly against someone, she hates that so much, in almost any kind of form.
 And certain parts of her body, especially.
-She is especially sensitive sort of in like the back of the neck and upper shoulders, if someone puts their hand on her shoulder she will instantly flinch.
-But if you were firmly put your hand there, it would be okay.
-But you just lightly touched her there, she just doesn’t like that at all.
-Or if you just brushed her arm, she doesn’t like that.
+She is especially sensitive sort of in the like the back of the neck and upper shoulders, if someone puts their hand on her shoulder she will instantly flinch.
+But if you were to firmly put your hand there, it would be okay.
+But if you just lightly touched her there, she just doesn’t like that at all.
+Or if you just brushed her arm, she doesn’t like that at all.
 But if you grab her arm that’s okay, the pressure is okay, but not the light feathery touch.

 Interviewer: Mm-hmm, thank you for sharing that.
-And then small, what about cooking smells, like if you’re making something with onions and garlic that’s a little bit more pungent?
+And then smell, is it…what about cooking smells, like if you’re making something with onions and garlic that’s a little bit more pungent?

-Interviewee: No, it’s not necessarily the strongness of the scent, although that probably plays a part in it, it’s the kind of scent that it is.
-And I don’t know, I’m not familiar with what all she finds is too much, I just know that we’ve talked repeatedly about candles.
+Interviewee: No, it’s not necessarily the strongness of the scent, although that probably plays a part in it, it’s the kind of a scent that it is.
+And I don’t know, I’m not familiar with what all she finds like is too much, I just know that we’ve talked repeatedly about candles.
 Most candle smells are things she does not like.
-Detergent depends, like was have definitely, during the pandemic we ran out of the kind of detergent that we use and I couldn’t buy it in the store, they just didn’t have any, and I had to find something else to use.
+And detergent depends, like we have definitely, during the pandemic we ran out of the kind of detergent that we use and I couldn’t buy it in the store, they just didn’t have any, and I had to find something else to use.
 [09:00] And we brought it home and I used it, she was like, “Uh, I don’t like the smell of that laundry detergent.”
-So it was like ugh, because I had to try something that would be acceptable.
-So it’s kind of what I think of usually, it’s like the artificial trying to smell good smells, is how I think of it.
-Like Febreze deodorizer things, she would not like that or essential oils in the room.
+So, it was like ugh, because I had to try something that would be acceptable.
+So, it’s kind of what I think of usually, it’s like the artificial trying to smell good smells, is how I think of it.
+Like, you know, Febreze deodorizer things, like she would not like that or like essential oils in the room.
 I remember we tried doing lavender to help her sleep and she hated it.
 It was like oh no, no, no, I can’t bear it, just get it out of my room.

-Interviewer: Got you, and then do they have any sensitivities or specific interests with tastes?
+Interviewer: Got you, and then do they have any sensitivities or like specific interests with like tastes?

 Interviewee: No so much.
 She’s always done pretty well at eating most things and what not.
-She has some food allergies which is different in my mind than, you know, like, well okay, of course you don’t like things that you’re allergic to, but not really.
+She has some food allergies which is different in my mind than, you know, like, okay well, of course you don’t like things that you’re allergic to, but not really.
 I mean, she says there are certain textures she doesn’t like, like really kind of slimy kinds of things, she says cottage cheese, things that are lumpy, slimy, like cottage cheese, she doesn’t like that.
 But that’s, I don’t know, it’s not excessive and it’s not like she couldn’t eat it at all or something.

 Interviewer: We all have preferences, also.